Welcome to the BBC Food And Farming Awards

 The Awards Categories

-Originally comprising seven categories, the number has increased to ten to reflect changes in British food culture, new ideas, businesses and trends (for example Best Drinks Producer was added in 2010 to reflect the renaissance in British brewing, cider making and distilling.)
+Originally comprising seven categories, the number has increased to nine to reflect changes in British food culture, new ideas, businesses and trends (for example Best Drinks Producer was added in 2010 to reflect the renaissance in British brewing, cider making and distilling.)

 The Judging Process